Blue Core Research

 Expressions that take advantage of column names (such as first != last) or SQL Batch are outside the theoretical limits of static analyzers and they would be unable to detect those.

-- Operators — a static SQL analyzer needs to have a complete list of all database operators including +, -, *, /, =, !=, <, <=, >, >=, <>, IN, NOT IN, ANY, SOME, ALL, BETWEEN, LIKE, etc.
+• Operators.
+Static analyzers must understand every database operator including +, -, *, /, =, !=, <, <=, >, >=, <>, IN, NOT IN, ANY, SOME, ALL, BETWEEN, LIKE, etc.

 AI & SQL Intention